 However, offshore software development is all about leveraging talent like never before.
 It’s about iterations, experimentation, and fresh ideas — something that just cannot be fostered using an outdated management style.
 The figure below is a simple depiction of how things were with the traditional top-down organisational structure, and how things are now.

 Should you implement a flatter organisational structure?

-A flatter organizational structure involves establishing open lines of communication and collaboration while removing layers within the organization.
+A flatter organisational structure involves establishing open lines of communication and collaboration while removing layers within the organisation.
 However, it still retains the core structure of reporting to a project manager.